-The following recommendations constitute the ASCOBANS Conservation Plan for Harbour Porpoises in the in the Western Baltic, the Belt Sea and the Kattegat.
+The following recommendations constitute the ASCOBANS Conservation Plan for Harbour Porpoises in the in the WBBK.

 Special Areas of Conservation (SACs) referred to in the following section only include those SACs for which harbour porpoises are listed as designated features and where national authorities have not categorized the size and density of the population within the SAC to be non-significant according to the criteria in the Habitats Directive, hereinafter referred to as hpSACs.
 The hpSACs presently (March 2012) referred to are shown in fig. 2.